-The salary and wage plan shall be modified by increasing the maximum rate of firefighter, lieutenant and battalion chief by 1.5% per year for each year of the new contract.
-Salary increases shall be retroactive to January 1, 2013 and January 1, 2014 respectively and become effective January 1, in 2015 and 2016.
+Salary increases shall be effective and retroactive to January 1 in 2021 and 2022 and effective January 1 in 2023, 2024 and 2025.

 Overtime pay shall be re-calculated based on the salary increases and any unpaid overtime balance shall be paid to each eligible employee at the time retroactive regular pay is issued.
 Anyone not on the payroll as of the date of contract signing shall not be entitled to retroactive regular and overtime pay unless the former employee retired or died on or after the effective date of the new contract.
-Notwithstanding this agreement Matthew Klapper shall be entitled to retroactive regular and overtime pay as a one-time non-precedential exception to this policy on retroactivity.
-The salary schedules which are set forth in Schedules A & B attached hereto shall be effective for the period set forth therein
+The parties agree to the salary guides (Schedules A and B) attached hereto.